bacdillon/Digital-IT-Helpdesk-Support/README.md

 Assist you checking the status of their IT helpdesk tickets (incidents) and provides information from knowledge articles related to company policies and HR scenarios.

 ## Instruction
-Email Address: beth.anglin@example.com
+Email Address: beth.anglin@example.com <br>
-Incident Number: INC0000055, INC0000053
+Incident Number: INC0000055, INC0000053 <br>
-You can aske for Which category is this ticket?
+You can aske for Which category is this ticket? <br>
-What department does my user profile say I am in?
+What department does my user profile say I am in? <br>

 - [x] 3.
 Chabot Integration 👇